PanVidla/car-database-v2/README.md

 ## v1.2.0.0.0
 ### General
+* CHECK: Merge all the new DB migrations into one file.
 * ~~ADD: Add the option to select own color for instance types and specializations.~~
 * ~~ADD: Add selection of currently active Instance.~~
 * ADD: Add counting of sessions.